 What are your favorite books?

 Books with beautiful prose and deep emotion transport me, and I love a good laugh and super smart characters too.
 Below is my go-to list of authors that I count on for an utterly satisfying read.
 Some write romance, others write mystery or adventure or historical fiction or fantasy, and all are wonderful.

 Dorothy Dunnett (historical fiction) – Dunnett is my favorite historical novelist of all time.
 The Lymond Chronicles are rich, deep, emotional, brilliant, and packed full of action, and the Nicoló Rising series is just as good.

 Meredith Duran (romance) – One of the best historical romance novelists — period.
 Duran writes rich and passionate romances with fascinating history.
 Luck Be a Lady is among my favorites.

-Umberto Eco (historical and general fiction) – Mind-blowingly intelligent prose that unashamedly delights in language, twisty plots, and great big mysteries, Eco’s books are all astonishingly enjoyable.
+Umberto Eco (historical and general fiction) – Mind-blowingly intelligent prose that unashamedly delights in language, twisty plots, and great big mysteries.
+Eco’s books are all astonishingly enjoyable.

 Georgette Heyer (romance and historical fiction) – Considered the mother of “Regency” romances, Heyer wrote smart, unique and marvelously funny romances as well as fascinating historical novels.
 Try The Masqueraders first — it’s amazing!

 N.K.
 Jemisin (science fiction) – The Broken Earth trilogy is the absolute pinnacle of what science fiction can be but wasn’t until Jemisin wrote it: amazing, moving, heart-pounding, brilliant, perfect.